By religious family, (Baptist, Lutheran, Pentecostal, etc.)

 their organizations intact in spite of differences of

 belief about sexual orientation.
-They are debating whether to grant equal
+Some have already decided to grant equal

 1990.
 Identification with Christianity has suffered a loss of 9.7

-percentage points in 11 years -- about 0.9 percentage points per year.
+percentage points during those 11 years -- about 0.9 percentage points per year.

 The percentage of Americans who are Protestants are

 expected to dip below 50% at sometime before the end of 2006.